-A timely warning will generally not be issued for the above listed crimes if:
+A Timely Warning will generally not be issued for the above listed crimes if:

 - The department apprehends the subject(s) and the threat of imminent danger for members of the community has been mitigated by the apprehension. - If a report was made to a pastoral or professional counselor, acting in their official capacity.
-The institution is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor. - A report was not filed with Texas Tech Police Department (TTPD), or the department was not notified of the crime in a manner that would allow the department to post a "timely" warning for the community.
+The institution is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor. - A report was not filed with the TTPD, or the department was not notified of the crime in a manner that would allow the department to post a "timely" warning for the community.
 Each situation will be evaluated on a case-by-case basis.